-- devType: the name of the schema to which the device obeys; - address: a string, an UUID (the address of the device); - parent: a string, an UUID (the address of the parent in the case of a composite, or uuid0 if not); - busAddr: a string specifying the IPv4 or IPv6 address of the xAAL bus used by the device.
-Well, this value is obvious since one is talking to the device via this bus; - busPort: an unsigned integer (well, limited to 65535), indicating the UDP port of xAAL bus; - TTL: an 8-bit unsigned integer indicating the TTL used for sending multicast packets; - ciphers: a array of strings among "none" "md5" "sha256" ..., the list of supported ciphers. - key: a string, the cryptographic key for encrypted communications. - Note: the above attributes are mostly dedicated to the configuration of the device.
-They are not supposed to be involved in the attributesChange notification nor in the getAttributes method described bellow.
+- unsupportedAttributes: an array of strings (hopefully empty), with names of attrbutes of the schema that are actually not supported by the device for some (bad) reason. - unsupportedMethods: an array of strings (hopefully empty), with names of methods of the schema that are actually not supported by the device for some (bad) reason. - unsupportedNotifications: an array of strings (hopefully empty), with names of notifications of the schema that are actually not supported by the device for some (bad) reason. - ...attributes for accessing to the bus... - busAddr: a string specifying the IPv4 or IPv6 address of the xAAL bus used by the device.
+Well, this value is obvious since one is talking to the device via this bus; - busPort: an unsigned integer (well, limited to 65535), indicating the UDP port of xAAL bus; - hops: an 8-bit unsigned integer indicating the number of hops used for sending multicast packets; - ciphers: a array of strings among "none" "md5" "sha256" ..., the list of supported ciphers. - key: a string, the cryptographic key for encrypted communications. - Note: the attributes of any.any are mostly considered as internal, or dedicated to the configuration of the device.
+Unlike attributes of derivated schemas, they are not supposed to be involved in the attributesChange notification nor in the getAttributes method described bellow.
+They are managed via specific ways.